simonw/shot-scraper/docs/video.md

 ### javascript

-Run JavaScript in the current Playwright page context:
+Run JavaScript in the current Playwright page context.
+This can read and modify the DOM, `localStorage` and other browser APIs:

 ```yaml
 - javascript: |